-Jennifer has taught 9th grade ELA and AP Literature for over 8 years.
-She has a dual master’s in English Literature and Teaching Secondary Ed from Simmons University.
+Jennifer taught 9th grade ELA and AP Literature for over 8 years.
+She has a dual master's in English Literature and Teaching Secondary Ed from Simmons University and a BS in Psychology.
 She is also a contracted freelance writer and certified AP Test Reader.

 Sibling rivalries can be a nuisance when it comes to attaining familial harmony, but in the Greek tragedy Antigone, the rivalry isn't a fight over clothing or dinner options.
 In the play we meet two sisters facing a much more serious conflict.
 Antigone takes the side of loyalty and emotion while Ismene takes the side of reason and authority.
 Let's take a look at Ismene's perspective and analyze her actions, thoughts, and beliefs.